colemickens/platform2-sommelier/camera/README.md

   A package that installs all the necessary Android headers files required by the camera HAL.

+- `media-libs/cros-camera-libcab`

+  Provides functions to access the isolated camera 3A library if the camera HAL requires it to work.

 - `media-libs/cros-camera-libcbm`

   A replacement for Android gralloc.
 The library provides [APIs](